MRCORD/university-chatbot/docs/system-architecture.md

 ## High-Level Architecture

+The University Chatbot follows a layered architecture pattern with clear separation of concerns and well-defined interfaces between components.
+The system is designed to handle thousands of concurrent users while maintaining high availability and performance.

+### Architectural Layers

+#### 1. Client Layer
+The client layer represents all possible interfaces that users can utilize to interact with the chatbot:

+- **Web Interface**: Browser-based chat interface for desktop users
+- **API Clients**: Direct API integration for custom applications
+- **Mobile Apps**: Native mobile applications for iOS and Android

+This layer is completely decoupled from the business logic, allowing for multiple client implementations without affecting the core system.

+#### 2. API Gateway Layer
+The API Gateway serves as the single entry point for all client requests:

+- **FastAPI Application**: High-performance Python web framework with automatic API documentation
+- **Middleware Layer**: Cross-cutting concerns like CORS, authentication, rate limiting, and request logging
+- **API Router**: Routes requests to appropriate service handlers with proper validation

+#### 3. Business Logic Layer
+This layer contains the core intelligence and orchestration capabilities of the system:

+**Services Sublayer**:
+- **User Service**: User management, authentication, and profile operations
+- **Conversation Service**: Chat orchestration and conversation flow management
+- **Document Service**: Document processing, indexing, and retrieval
+- **Complaint Service**: Complaint submission, processing, and tracking
+- **Embedding Service**: Text embedding generation for semantic search

+**Conversation Engine Sublayer**:
+- **Engine Factory**: Provider-agnostic engine instantiation and management
+- **LangGraph Engine**: Current implementation using LangGraph for workflow orchestration
+- **Mock Engine**: Development and testing implementation

+#### 4. Data Access Layer
+The repository pattern is implemented to abstract database operations:

+- **User Repository**: User data persistence and retrieval
+- **Conversation Repository**: Chat history and session management
+- **Document Repository**: Document metadata and content storage
+- **Complaint Repository**: Complaint data management
+- **Vector Repository**: Vector embedding storage and similarity search

+#### 5. Provider Layer
+This layer implements the provider pattern for external service integration:

+- **LLM Providers**: OpenAI, Anthropic, and other language model providers
+- **Database Providers**: Supabase, PostgreSQL, and other database systems
+- **Storage Providers**: File storage solutions like Supabase Storage or AWS S3
+- **Vector Providers**: Vector database implementations like pgvector or Pinecone

 The University Chatbot system follows a layered architecture pattern with clear separation of concerns, enabling maintainability, scalability, and testability.
 The architecture is designed around the principle of **provider agnosticism**, allowing for easy swapping of external services and implementations.

 ### Architectural Layers Overview